RandomMaerks/lexophiles-collection/README.md

 Largely coded in Python (the only language I know to an intermediate level).

+Small warning: The game occasionally uses box drawing characters which may not always be supported by a monospaced font, so make sure you use one that does.
+I use [Iosevka](https://github.com/be5invis/Iosevka) (SS14, Extended) and I found [Cascadia Code](https://github.com/microsoft/cascadia-code) which also support these characters.

 ## How to run

 Download everything in the source code (pls) and run the `LexophilesCollection.py` file.
 Simple as that!